snowplow-archive/snowplow.github.com/_posts/2015-08-19-snowplow-r70-bornean-green-magpie-released.md

 This will result in the two configuration files being combined into a single file named `combined.yml`.
 It will also extract the Iglu resolver into a JSON file named `resolver.json`.
 This is because the Iglu resolver is now passed to the EmrEtlRunner as a self-describing JSON using a dedicated command-line argument (i.e. the same format as Scala Kinesis Enrich uses).

-Please note that the `combine_configurations.rb` script will only been tested on Snowplow R64 and upwards.
+Please note that the `combine_configurations.rb` script has only been tested on Snowplow R64 and upwards.

 <h2 id="jruby">2.
 Move to JRuby</h2>